 The Mandate of the HR Committee provides that the members of the Board are required to complete an annual confidential assessment whereby each director is asked to complete a Board and committee performance assessment survey.
 The Board utilizes the services of an independent consultant to conduct the board assessment process.
 The consultant utilizing an online survey tool, circulated the assessment materials and the assessments were returned directly to the consultant.
-The consultant also conducted a telephone interview with each Board member.
+The Board members were given the opportunity to have a telephone interview with the consultant to discuss any concerns.
 The consultant then compiled the information and prepared a report on the results of the assessments which was then discussed by the HR Committee and the full Board.
 The HR Committee follows up on recommendations that arise from the assessment process.